sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 * Get information on a shell configuration for a specific user or group.

 Any changes do not take effect until a user signs in.

-There are a two ways you can configure Shell Launcher:

-1. In Windows 10 version 1803, you can now configure Shell Launcher using the **ShellLauncher** node of the Assigned Access Configuration Service Provider (CSP).
-See [AssignedAccess CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/assignedaccess-csp) for details.
-1. Use the Shell Launcher WMI providers directly in a PowerShell script or application

-You can use the Shell Launcher WMI providers directly in a PowerShell script or in an application to configure Shell Launcher.

 ## Launch different shells for different user accounts